bevyengine/bevy/_release-content/release-notes/new_font_features.md

 ));
 ```

-It follows the same pattern as `LineHeight`.
-Negative values bring characters closer together.
+It follows the same pattern as `LineHeight`, so negative values bring characters closer together.
 Note that LetterSpacing currently only supports `Px` — `Rem` support remains planned.

 While all of these features would have been possible in [`cosmic_text`],
 we've chosen to migrate to [`parley`] during this cycle.